orso081980/marina-di-concaverde-contenuti/content/en/services/ncc.md

     label: "rentals in Santa Teresa"
 ---

 In Santa Teresa Gallura there are several car rental and taxi/NCC transfer activities.
 We strongly recommend arriving with your own car or renting one locally for the duration of your vacation.
+Let us know if you need info on local transportation providers.